Weighted Projective Lines and Rational Surface Singularities

 If there exists $Z\in\cZ_{\top}$ such that $Z\cdot Z<0$, then automatically $M_T$ is negative definite \cite[Prop 2(ii)]{Artin}.
 In this case, $\cZ_{\top}$ admits a unique smallest element $Z_f$, called the \emph{fundamental cycle}.
 Whenever all the coefficients in $Z_f$ are one, the fundamental cycle is said to be \emph{reduced}.

 We now consider the case of the labelled graph \eqref{dual graph} and calculate some combinatorics that will be needed later.
-Denoting the set of vertices of \eqref{dual graph} by $I$, considering $Z:=\sum_{i\in I}E_i$ it is easy to see that
+Denoting the set of vertices of \eqref{dual graph} by $I$, considering $Z\colonequals \sum_{i\in I}E_i$ it is easy to see that

-and so $Z$ satisfies $Z\cdot E_i\leq 0$ for all $i\in I$ if and only if $\beta\geq v$.
-Since $\cZ_{\top}$ does not contain elements smaller than $Z$, the fundamental cycle $Z_f$ is given by $Z=\sum_{i\in I}E_i$ if and only if $\beta\geq v$.
+and so $Z$ satisfies $Z\cdot E_i\leq 0$ for all $i\in I$ if and only if $\upbeta\geq v$.
+Since $\cZ_{\top}$ does not contain elements smaller than $Z$, the fundamental cycle $Z_f$ is given by $Z=\sum_{i\in I}E_i$ if and only if $\upbeta\geq v$.
 In this case $Z_f$ is reduced.

-We remark that in general there will be many singularities with dual graph \eqref{dual graph}, and indeed a labelled graph $T$ is called \emph{taut} if there exists a unique (up to isomorphism in the category of complete local $\KK$-algebras) rational surface singularity which has $T$ for its dual graph of its minimal resolution.
-It is well known that the labelled graph \eqref{dual graph} is taut if and only if $n=3$ \cite{Laufer}.
+We remark that in general there will be many singularities with dual graph \eqref{dual graph}, and indeed a labelled graph $T$ is called \emph{taut} if there exists a unique rational surface singularity (up to isomorphism in the category of complete local $\KK$-algebras) which has $T$ for its dual graph of its minimal resolution.
+It is well known that the labelled graph \eqref{dual graph} is taut if and only if $v=3$ \cite{Laufer}.